philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 Pulling lift up corresponds in an interesting way to the co-De Bruijn style of normalizing and representing lambda terms as described in McBride's Everybody's Got to Be Somewhere <https://arxiv.org/abs/1807.04085> .
 I have not discussed lambdas at all thus far.
 I think the considerations of this post are more elementary and that lambdas/binding forms are a layer to add to this more elementary layer.

-Note also that by being as thin as possible, the dimensionality can play kind of a "nameless" free variable analysis.
+Note also that by being as thin as possible, the dimensionality can play kind of a nameless free variable analysis.
 By being part of the fabric of what the term even _is_, it is less of a problem to make sure that the free variable analysis is up to date before you make some dicey variable rewrite.

 ## Lifting Union Find